bitpaint/bitcoin-gources/readme.md

 # Installation

-Go to gource.io and install gource
+- Go to gource.io and install gource
-Download this repo
+- Download this repo
-go to the repo folder and do:
+- go to the repo folder and do:
-gource combined.txt  --user-image-dir avatar/
+- gource combined.txt  --user-image-dir avatar/ --seconds-per-day 0.04 --date-format "%B %Y" --hide filenames